ACOG's Immunization Champions

 - Flor Munoz, MD (Baylor College of Medicine, Houston, TX)

 - Lois Ramondetta, MD (MD Anderson Cancer Center, Houston, TX)

-- Neil Silverman, MD (Center for Fetal Medicine and Women's Ultrasound, Los Angeles, CA)
+- Neil Silverman, MD (David Geffen School of Medicine at UCLA, Los Angeles, CA)

 - Rhoda Sperling, MD (Mount Sinai School of Medicine, New York, NY)